fluencelabs/fRPC-Substrate/hacking_frpc.md

 Running blockchain nodes to support your dApps' read and write requirements to/from a node tends to be rather resource intensive.
 Not surprisingly, Web3 developers have been flocking toward integrating their dApps with hosted blockchain JSON-RPC gateways.
 Alas, centralized "RPC as SaaS" introduces bottlenecks challenging the availability, reliability and Web3 ethos of dApps while quite often raising the exit barriers by providing custom API overlays to the EVM JSON-RPC API convention.

 To accelerate dApp developers ability to utilize decentralized RPC in their dApps, Fluence is providing a decentralized RPC (fRPC) substrate, i.e., a starter kit that includes a gateway to bridge HTTP and Aqua, a Wasm service to connect to RPC endpoints and Aqua scripts implementing basic availability, failover and verification algorithms.
 See Figure 1.
-Hence, fRPC substrate allows existing dApps to be upgraded to decentralized RPC while not requiring any changes on their front end other than changing the HTTP transport url and making it easy to implement more complex control algorithms.
+Hence, fRPC substrate allows existing dApps to be upgraded to decentralized RPC while not requiring any changes to their frontend other than changing the HTTP transport url and making it easy to implement more complex control algorithms.

 Figure 1: Stylized fRPC Workflow With dAPP